bonyuta0204/New250/EssayOutline.md

 			+ Problem of administration
 			+ Problem that aid as a whole has been not achieved
 	+ Why it is a problem
+		+ the benefit to canada to help african countries.
 	+ Potential of Canada in terms of country of immigrant
 		+ Canada as country of immigrants.
 		+ Potential of diaspora
 			+ The aid to African states.
-			+ For homeland security
-			+ Canadian government has never done any activity engaging with diaspora
+			+ political power
+				+ pressure for both thier host and home
-		+ Role of policy
+			+ Power of Remittance
-	+ What is the idea?
+			+ Trade and Investment
+			+ social capital
+			+ community development
+	+ current state of canadian government regarding engagement with diasporas
+	+ suggestion
+		+ what can canada do
+		+ why it works
+		+ how it works
-	+ Why it is effective
+			+ which problem will it solve
 + Conclusion